-COVERING: Cambodia, Lao People's Democratic Republic (Lao PDR), Thailand, Viet Nam
+COVERING: Cambodia, Lao People's Democratic Republic, Thailand, Viet Nam

-Having first established a presence in Bangkok in 1975 to support its operation in Cambodia, the Lao PDR and Viet Nam, the ICRC now works to promote the ratification and implementation of humanitarian treaties and the integration of IHL into military training in all the countries covered.
-It strives to raise awareness of issues of humanitarian concern and supports National Societies in developing their dissemination and tracing activities.
-The ICRC visits detainees of concern in Cambodia and Thailand and works to protect and assist vulnerable populations.
-The ICRC prosthetic/orthotic project in Cambodia contributes to meeting the need for affordable, good-quality prostheses.
+Having first established a presence in Bangkok in 1975 to support its operation in Cambodia, the Lao People's Democratic Republic and Viet Nam, the ICRC now works to promote the ratification and implementation of humanitarian treaties and the integration of IHL into military training in all the countries covered.
+It strives to raise awareness of humanitarian issues and supports National Societies in developing their IHL promotion and tracing activities.
+The ICRC visits detainees in Cambodia and Thailand and works to protect and assist vulnerable populations.
+Its prosthetic/orthotic project in Cambodia contributes to meeting the need for affordable, good-quality prostheses.

 BUDGET IN KCHF

-Protection 2,338
+Protection 3,614

-Assistance 3,488
+Assistance 3,287

-Prevention 2,243
+Prevention 2,886

-Cooperation with National Societies 1,054
+Cooperation with National Societies 1,138

 General -

-Total 9,123
+Total 10,925

-Of which: Overheads 557
+Of which: Overheads 667

 PERSONNEL

-Expatriates 27
+PERSONNEL Expatriates 33

-National staff (daily workers not included) 68